 Issues with your landlord

 Learn about the steps you can take if you have a dispute with your landlord (rental provider).
-We cover what to do if they don’t follow their duties under the law, going to the Victorian Civil and Administrative Tribunal (VCAT), and how to make a complaint.
+We cover what to do if they don’t follow their duties under the law, going to Rental Dispute Resolution Victoria (RDRV) and the Victorian Civil and Administrative Tribunal (VCAT), and how to make a complaint.

 Claiming compensation

-If your landlord (rental provider) doesn’t follow the rental laws or the terms of your rental agreement (lease), you may be able to get compensation.
+If your landlord (rental provider) doesn’t follow the rental laws or the terms of your lease (rental agreement), you may be able to get compensation.

 Learn more